bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 This Measure Tile Performance script, `measure_tile_performance.py` will output the runtime results of running a given input query (based on a Looker Explore slug) a given number of times.

 It runs by invoking the Looker API, which requires Base URL, API Keys and other config settings which are set under environment variables.
+The script is setup to not pull any cached query results and run a fresh query with each run.

 The script takes positional command line arguments to set the Explore slug and the number of times you want to run the query.

-The output on the command line will report the duration of each query as a list and the _min_, _max_, and _average_ query runtimes of those queries.
+The output on the command line will report the duration of each query as a list and the _min_, _max_, _average_, _standard deviation_ query runtimes of those queries.
 It will optionally output a csv file with the headers:

 ```
 SlugID, Timestamp, RunTime